fdac20/news/README.md

    - Create your github account
       - fork repo students
-      - create your utid.md file providing your name and interests: see Audris.md for inspiration, and also provide your utid.key with your public ssh key.
+      - create your utid.md file providing your name and interests: see per fdac20/students/README.md, and also provide your utid.key with your public ssh key.
+Once done, please
 	  - submit a pull request to fdac20/students
    - Make sure you do it during the class so we can start ready on Aug 25